-As aforementioned, Birria is a traditional Mexican dish that originated in Jalisco Mexico.
+As aforementioned, Birria de res is a traditional Mexican dish that originated in Jalisco Mexico.
 Often times it is found and sold as street food.
-Usually it is made with goat, which is slowly cooked in a rich broth (consommé),and shredded.
+Usually it is made with goat, which is slowly cooked in a rich broth also known as consommé, and shredded.

 More and more, large cuts of beef are being used as a substitute for goat.
 For one, beef is much easier to find in our local grocers.
 Even more, the flavors that come from the rich broth that is created is second-to-none.

-For this broth, it is best to use dried Guajillo peppers.
+For this consome or broth, it is best to use dried Guajillo peppers.
 These peppers are generally mild, so to add a tad bit of spice, use chile de arbol as well.
-Since they are freeze dried peppers, they need to be rehydrated.
+Some people like to add chipotle peppers as well.

-To rehydrate the peppers, simply cover them with water and bring them to a boil.
+To rehydrate the peppers, simply cover them with water or beef stock, and bring them to a boil over medium high heat.
 Boil them for about ten minutes to soften them up.
 Once they are soft, add them to a blender with some of the cooking liquid.

-Place about two tablespoons of olive oil into the pressure cooker and put it on sauté mode.
+Place about two tablespoons of olive oil or vegetable oil into the pressure cooker and put it on sauté mode.
 Gently place the roast into the oil and sear for 5 minutes on each side.
-Once each side is browned, put the pressure cooker on the “meat” mode.
+Once each side is browned, put the pressure cooker on the "meat" mode.

-Simply make the consome mixture, and leave it in a separate pot to simmer.
-Then, cook the beef as stated above, and add a bit of water instead of the consome.
-Once you build the ramen bowls, add the consome, then add some of the shredded beef.
+Simply make the birria broth, and leave it in a separate pot to simmer.
+Then, cook the beef as stated above, and add a bit of water instead of the consomé.
+Once you build the ramen bowls, add the consomé, then add some of the shredded beef.

 One of the benefits of keeping them both separate is that any leftover beef can be used for another recipe or meal!
-These enchiladas are perfect to use leftover beef; just substitute the chicken for beef.
+This shredded beef ragu is perfect to use leftover beef.

 When you hear that *BEEP* the real action has started!